shashwat-code/Calculator/README.md

 ## Features:
  - All button are accesible
  - Has a similiar UI as Apple Calculator as well as color palette
- - Uses eval functioj avialable in JS.
+ - Uses eval function avialable in JS.